Comparative evaluation of point process forecasts: Further scoring functions for point processes

 In many cases of interest $\alpha^{(n)}$ is absolutely continuous with respect to Lebesgue measure on $\cX^n$ and its density $\varrho^{(n)}$ is called \textit{product density}, see e.g.\ \citet{Chiuetal2013}.
-A (strictly) consistent scoring function for $\varrho^{(n)}$ can be obtained from Proposition~\ref{prop:MomentM}~(ii) by choosing $S$ to be a strictly consistent scoring function for densities, as in the next example.
+A (strictly) consistent scoring function for $\varrho^{(n)}$ can be obtained from Proposition~\ref{prop:MomentM}~(ii) by choosing $S$ to be a (strictly) consistent scoring function for densities.

 \begin{example} Let $n=2$ and for simplicity consider the product density $\varrho^{(2)}$ of a stationary and isotropic point process.
 In this situation, $\varrho^{(2)}$ depends on the point distances only, i.e.\ it can be represented via $\varrho^{(2)} (x_1, x_2 ) = \varrho^{(2)}_0 ( \Vert x_1 - x_2 \Vert)$ for some $\varrho^{(2)}_0 : [0, \infty) \to [0, \infty)$.
-Analogous to Example~\ref{ex:intens_log_and_quad}, we can use the quadratic score for $b$ and the logarithmic score for $S$ in Proposition~\ref{prop:MomentM}~(ii).
+Analogous to Example~4, we can use the quadratic score for $b$ and the logarithmic score for $S$ in Proposition~\ref{prop:MomentM}~(ii).
 This gives the strictly consistent scoring function